Dental Check-up Malta

 The Dentist will survey the outside of your jaw while you are biting down to ensure there is no jaw joint clicking or popping as well as checking if the bite is smooth and aligned.

 A close examination of the teeth will determine if they are cracked or smoothed down due to teeth grinding or jaw clenching.

 The final check will be an oral cancer preventative check by feeling behind your jaw and neck to ensure there are no suspicious signs that may indicate precancerous lesions.

 Once all the above is complete, the dentist has a full understanding of your current oral health condition.
 At this stage, the dentist may schedule a further appointment to begin work on any trouble areas identified.
 If you do not require any urgent treatment, the dentist will advise you on ways to take better care of your teeth from home to ensure long lasting good oral health.
 By following the dentist’s advice carefully, you are protecting yourself from more extreme and costly procedures in the future.

 How often should you have a dental check-up?

-The most common response to this questions is every six months.
+The most common response to this question is every six months.
 However, it all depends on the individual.
-Some people are more prone to dental issues than others, so while some people can easily go one year without needing a check up, others may be required to go every three months.
+Some people are more prone to dental issues than others, so while some people can easily go one year without needing a check-up, others may be required to go every three months.
 The following groups may need more frequent dental check-ups; regular smokers, pregnant women, diabetics, people with gum disease or with weak immune system response to bacterial infections.

 Savina Clinic – Dental & Implantology Centres are friendly, state-of-the-art practices in Malta and Gozo dedicated to comprehensive quality dental care.
 Savina Dental is an innovative dental practice in Malta and prides itself on the high-quality customer service, low waiting room times, attention to detail and the advanced dental technology at their disposal.